kshedden/cscar-unix-data/utilities.md

 of these utilities operate on "data streams", meaning that the data are incrementally transformed rather then being read all at once and transformed as a chunk.
 This allows these tools to work with data files that are much larger than the memory.
-Note that a few processing algorithms like sorting cannot be carried out in a streaming manner, but there are still work-arounds in the sort implementation that allow it to work on files that are larger than memory.
+Note that a few important data processing algorithms like sorting cannot be carried out in a streaming manner, but there are still work-arounds in the sort implementation that allow it to work on files that are larger than memory.